 - Buying plug-ins

-To all you experienced bloggers out there, did you know all this when you started or did you, like me, learn it as you went?
+To experienced bloggers, did you know all this when you started or did you, like me, learn it as you went?